40 Simon Sinek Quotes on Leadership, Purpose, and Starting With Why

 I didn’t fully understand the power of why until I was forced to live it.

 Before Hurricane Katrina, my role leading the Louisiana Seafood Promotion and Marketing Board was what most marketers would call fun.
-We promoted chefs on television, told stories about Louisiana seafood, ran campaigns, and felt that familiar dopamine hit when the community responded.
+We promoted chefs on television, told stories about Louisiana seafood, ran marketing campaigns, and felt that familiar dopamine hit when the community responded.
 Marketing was about exposure, creativity, and momentum.

 Then Katrina hit, and everything changed.